NBA Betting: Finding Your Path To Profitability

 Studying The Experts

 I started digging deeper, sifting through the internet, finding people doing interesting quantitative analysis.
-Eventually I found Captain Jack Andrews who was making these surprisingly informative YouTube videos on how to build your own models.
+Eventually I found Captain Jack Andrews who was making these surprisingly informative YouTube videos.

 I went quickly from not knowing what scraping data meant to doing my own work crunching numbers in big Microsoft Excel files.
 Andrew Mack’s book Statistical Sports Models in Excel helped accelerate the process.